 The Family Law Article, Sections 506, 507, and 509, Annotated Code of Maryland, requires that the care of non-related children be licensed.
-Such licensure is issued by various state agencies according to the category of service provided within the facility.
+Such licensure is issued by various state agencies according to the category of service provided.

 Basic Accounting Considerations